facebook

 • instructional routines

-• activity and lesson structure
+• consistent activity and lesson structure

 • practice problem sets with built-in cumulative review

-It is my understanding that Illustrative Mathematics releases it’s curricula as OER.
+It is my understanding that Illustrative Mathematics releases its curricula as OER.
 What are Open Educational Resources (OER)?

 OER are freely available materials that can be downloaded, edited, and shared to better serve all students.
-OER license types vary: some OER allow free download and use, while others also allow adaptation.
+OER license types vary.
+Some OER allow free download and use while others also allow adaptation.

-How can I know that OER Materials are high-quality?
+How can I know that OER materials are high-quality?

-All of the IM K–12 Math™ curricula are research-driven, problem-based, and fully aligned to college and career-ready standards to ensure teachers have the tools needed to facilitate student success.
+All of the IM K–12 Math curricula are research-driven, problem-based, and fully aligned to college and career-ready standards to ensure teachers have the tools needed to facilitate student success.
 IM Certified K–12 Math has been reviewed by IM to ensure that it maintains the rigor, scope, and sequence envisioned by the developers and meets the high standards expected by IM’s customers.
-In fact, EdReports, an independent nonprofit that reviews K–12 instructional materials, said IM 6–8 Math™ and IM 9–12 Math™ certified by Illustrative Mathematics® met all expectations across all three gateways for focus, coherence, rigor, mathematical practices, and usability.
+In fact, EdReports, an independent nonprofit that reviews K–12 instructional materials, found that IM 6–8 Math and IM 9–12 Math certified by Illustrative Mathematics met all expectations across all three gateways for focus, coherence, rigor, mathematical practices, and usability.

 • All lessons include built-in supports for English learners and students with disabilities.